Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 - An order is created by populating an **OrderRequest JSON object** and sending it to the message broker.
 - A series of **event messages** are published as the order moves through each processing stage.
 - Images are uploaded and event messages are published for each image.
-- When grading completes, result objects and artifacts are posted to the configured cloud endpoints.
+- When grading completes, artifacts are posted to the configured endpoints.

 ---